Last updated: 9 May 2026 · Reading time: ~14 min · By Mohamed Sahardid

 Fast facts:

 Data-heavy tactics from one of the industry's top tool providers.
+The US edition typically has a different speaker lineup from Singapore — worth doing both if your work spans regions.

 Why attend: